Blog Banner

 How Much Does a Landlord EICR Cost?

-The cost of a landlord EICR varies depending on the size of the property’s electrical installations, the age and complexity of the electrical wiring, and your location.
 Always obtain quotes from reputable, qualified and competent electricians or companies.
 Be wary of quotes that seem significantly cheaper, as the electrical safety inspection may not be sufficiently thorough.
 Remember to budget for potential remedial work if the installation is older.

 Consequences of Non-Compliance